sugchand/ovs-dpdk-scripts/README.md

 the framework without much additional overhead.
 User can modify "BASH_SCRIPT_FNS" in launch.py to accommodate custom operations.
 Each entry in "BASH_SCRIPT_FNS" has specific functionality.
-The function can be either a bash or a python specific function.
+The function can be either a bash or a python specific.

 ### Bash Scripts
 These scripts are self sustained scripts that meant to do some specific task,